Grayanotoxin: Animal poisoning

 In contrast to humans, grayanotoxin poisoning can be lethal for other animals.
 Nectar containing grayanotoxin can kill honeybees, though some seem to have resistance to it and can produce honey from the nectar (see below).
 According to a team of researchers from the UK and Ireland, worker bumblebees are not harmed and may be preferable as pollinators because they transfer more pollen.
-Consequently, it may be advantageous for plants to produce grayanotoxin in order to be pollinated by bumblebees.
+Consequently, it may be advantageous for plants to produce grayanotoxin to be pollinated by bumblebees.

 Mad honey intoxication

 Bees that collect pollen and nectar from grayanotoxin-containing plants often produce honey that also contains grayanotoxins.
 This so-called "mad honey" is the most common cause of grayanotoxin poisoning in humans.
-Small-scale producers of mad honey typically harvest honey from a small area or single hive in order to produce a final product containing a significant concentration of grayanotoxin.
+Small-scale producers of mad honey typically harvest honey from a small area or single hive to produce a final product containing a significant concentration of grayanotoxin.
 In contrast, large-scale honey production often mixes honey gathered from different locations, diluting the concentration of any contaminated honey.

-Mad honey is deliberately produced in some regions of the world, most notably Nepal and the Black Sea region of Turkey.
+Mad honey is produced in specific world regions, notably the Black Sea region of Turkey (91% of poisoning cases in one analysis) and Nepal (5%).
+In Turkey, mad honey known as deli bal is used as a recreational drug and traditional medicine.
+It is most commonly made from the nectar of Rhododendron luteum and Rhododendron ponticum in the Caucasus region.
 In Nepal, this type of honey is used by the Gurung people for both its hallucinogenic properties and supposed medicinal benefits.

-In Turkey, mad honey known as deli bal is also used as a recreational drug and traditional medicine.
-It is most commonly made from the nectar of Rhododendron luteum and Rhododendron ponticum in the Caucasus region.
-In the eighteenth century, this honey was exported to Europe to add to alcoholic drinks to give them extra potency.
+In the 18th century, this honey was exported to Europe to add to alcoholic drinks to give them extra potency.
 In modern times, it is consumed locally and exported to North America, Europe and Asia.

+Other grayanotoxin sources

 In addition to various Rhododendron species, mad honey can also be made from several other grayanotoxin-containing plants.
 Honey produced from the nectar of Andromeda polifolia contains high enough levels of grayanotoxin to cause full body paralysis and potentially fatal breathing difficulties due to diaphragm paralysis.
 Honey obtained from spoonwood and allied species such as sheep-laurel can also cause illness.
-The honey from Lestrimelitta limao also produces this paralyzing effect seen in the honey of A. polifolia and is also toxic to humans.
+The honey from Lestrimelitta limao also produces a similar paralyzing effect to that of the honey from A. polifolia and is also toxic to humans.

-Although mad honey is used in traditional medicine in Turkey, the majority of grayanotoxin poisoning cases occur in middle-aged males who use the honey for perceived sexual enhancement.